ethersphere/beekeeper/README.md

 If *config-dir* is kept in a Git repo, field *config-git-repo* should point to it, along with *config-git-branch* specifying proper branch.
 Fields *config-git-username* and *config-git-password* can be set when repo is private.

-Official GitHub repository with Beekeepers configuration is **https://github.com/ethersphere/beekeeper-config**
+Official GitHub repository with Beekeeper's configuration is **https://github.com/ethersphere/beekeeper-config**

 NOTE: command flags can be also set through the config file